What are Special Educational Needs?

 • making friends or relating to adults

 • emotional needs

 he/she may require support that is ‘different from’ or ‘additional to’ that of other children.

 How do we support your child?

-Broadclyst Community Primary School is proud of the work it does with all its pupils and we have significant strengths working with children with special needs.
+Westclyst Community Primary School is proud of the work it does with all its pupils and we have significant strengths working with children with special needs.
 We build self-esteem with positive learning experiences and successfully involve children with whole-school life.
-Broadclyst endeavours to achieve maximum inclusion of all pupils (including those with SEN) whilst meeting pupils’ individual needs.
+Westclyst endeavours to achieve maximum inclusion of all pupils (including those with SEN) whilst meeting pupils’ individual needs.
 Teachers provide learning opportunities for all the pupils within the school environment and provide materials appropriate to pupils’ interests and abilities.
 This ensures that all pupils have full access to learning, equivalent to that set in the National Curriculum.
 We use the guidance given in the National Curriculum document to support inclusion.

 When seeking support, we use the appropriate outside agencies and educational psychologists.
 The Policy for Special Needs is available to look at here.
 Our Special Educational Needs Co-ordinator (Miss Cavallo) is happy to speak to parents and carers about general issues related to special needs as well as specific questions relating to your child.

 Teachers and SENCo will work with you and your child to:

 • develop effective ways of overcoming barriers to learning

 • monitor the quality of teaching and pupils’ achievements